chris-king1/resume/docs/work-history.md

 ## \(1994 – 1999) **PLATINUM Technology**: Senior Technical Writer

-* Wrote, edited, and maintained technical documentation and online help systems for mainframe and client-server applications.
+* Wrote, edited, and maintained technical documentation (with FrameMaker) and online help systems for mainframe and client-server applications.
 Worked on a team of 20+ technical writers.
-* Helped develop department-wide product documentation standards and procedures.
+* Helped develop department-wide product documentation styles, standards and procedures.
 * Assisted in developing and managing online documentation and internet initiatives and policies.
 Provided customers with technical support for using online documentation.
 * Researched, developed, and supported procedures for using the latest tools and technology related to documentation and online help (Acrobat, BookManager, HTML, XML).
 Developed procedures for converting documentation to various online formats (PDF, HTML, XML).
 * Provided technical support on tools and technology to other technical writers within the company (RoboHELP, FrameMaker, BookManager).